Citizen science in the fight against tropical diseases

 The fight against infectious diseases in the Global South still faces many challenges.
 Halting the spread of the diseases and drastically reducing the death toll is high on the World Health Organisation's agenda.

 Current control programs are often inadequate, as they do not really take into account what is happening on the ground.
 "Because they are usually implemented in a top-down fashion, without involving the respective communities, they are seldom efficient or sustainable", explains doctoral researcher Mercy Ashepet.
 That is why there is a need to change course.

 The consensus is that, in addition to providing medicines, the most efficient strategy is to monitor and control the vectors that spread infectious diseases, such as mosquitos or freshwater snails.

 Involving non-experts in this effort has many advantages.
 "First of all, we have extra eyes to monitor the vectors", explains Mercy Ashepet.
-Conventional research programs, which are conceived in such a way that only trained specialists can contribute, often suffer from a lack of data due to shortage of experts.
+Conventional research programmes are designed in such a way that only trained specialists can contribute, and often suffer from a lack of data due to a shortage of experts.

 Working together with citizens fosters the exchange of valuable knowledge in two directions.
 The co-creation of knowledge not only increases community awareness but also leads to more tailor-made interventions.